DanishMMir/event-booking-system-assignment/README.md

     DB_USERNAME=homestead
     DB_PASSWORD=secret
 ```
+- create a database named `laravel_project` (If not already created during docker container setup) inside the `mysql` container by connecting to it by following the above step.
-- run migrations `php artisan migrate`
+- run migrations `docker-compose run  --rm artisan migrate`
 - The app should be live on `localhost:8080` now.
+It should show the Laravel welcome page.
+- To open the documentation open http://localhost:8080/api/documentation
+- Import the postman collection `Event Booking System Assignment.postman_collection.json` provided in this repo  in your postman.
-- Import the postman collection and environment provided in your postman.
+- Import the postman environment `Event Booking System Environment.postman_environment.json` provided in this repo in your postman.
 - You should now be able to hit the endpoints using postman.
-- Check Swagger documentation for the app on route http://localhost:8080/api/documentation

 ## What has been done
 - Created database schemas necessary for the functionality.
 - Implemented domain logic as per assignment to make the system work.
 - Added proper API endpoints to be used for interacting with the system.
-- Added test cases to cover functionality ad improve reliability.
+- Added test cases to cover functionality and improve reliability.
-- Added Postman Collection for easier access.
+- Added postman Collection for easier access.

 ## Main Functionality
 - Bring up the docker containers `docker-compose up -d`